 What Is an Academic Management System?

 A complete academic information management system replaces that patchwork.
 When a student's attendance is recorded, it updates their academic history.
 When a faculty member submits grades, they flow to the transcript.
-When an absence crosses a threshold, an alert goes out automatically, without anyone prompting it.
+When an absence crosses a threshold, an alert goes out automatically.

 What it is not: an LMS (Learning Management System).
 An LMS like Canvas, Moodle, or Blackboard delivers course content videos, assignments, quizzes.
 An academic management system runs the institution.
-They serve different purposes, and most institutions need both.
-We cover this distinction in detail below.
+Most institutions need both; we cover the distinction in detail below.

 Why Institutions Actually Adopt One